-This program manager technical advice memorandum responds to a request from Tax Exempt Bonds to define the period within which issuers of qualified bonds issued under Internal Revenue Code section 54AA(g) may request a payment of the refundable credit determined under section 6431(a).
+This CCA (a program manager technical advice) responds to a request from Tax Exempt Bonds to define the period within which issuers of qualified bonds issued under Internal Revenue Code section 54AA(g) may request a payment of the refundable credit determined under section 6431(a).

 TEGE ACT 13th Report

 The thirteenth report of recommendations of the Advisory Committee on Tax Exempt and Government Entities (ACT).

 New Voluntary Closing Agreement Program Request Form

 The Internal Revenue Service released the new Form 14429, Tax Exempt Bonds Voluntary Closing Agreement Program Request, which must be submitted with a Tax Exempt Bonds Voluntary Closing Agreement Program submission request.

 IRS Report on Avoiding Troubled Tax-Advantaged Bonds

 This report produced by the TEB Compliance Practice Research Team seeks to provide aid to issuers of tax-advantaged municipal bonds.
 It identifies some considerations for issuers of such bonds and is TEB’s initial step toward producing public resource products that assist issuers in avoiding troubled transactions.